Recently, air fresheners have been in the news because of findings that they

 can be an effective air cleansing methodology, but which can irritate some

-people, causing breathing problems, headaches, nausea and more.
+people, causing breathing problems, headaches, nausea, lung damage (some say) and more.
 Other units only generate ions, which attach themselves to

 particles in the air, thus making the particles fall to the floor.
 (The Neoair unit mentioned above is certified not to generate ozone, and does